Grassy weed management strategies are much more difficult than for broadleaf weeds in an oat crop.

 Seed oat early to increase the competitive advantage of the crop.
 Early seeding has many advantages, including reducing the yield losses of oat and earlier maturity.

-- Delaying seeding until wild oats have emerged and are controlled has been advised previously but has serious consequences.
+Delaying seeding until wild oat have emerged and are controlled has been advised previously but has serious consequences.

 Consider seeding oat with a larger seed size.
-[See research article below]
+(See research article below)

 “Oat Caryopsis Size and Genotype Effects on Wild Oat-Oat Competition”

-Christian J. Willenborg1, Brian G. Rossnagel2, and Steven J. Shirtliffe3*.
+Christian J. Willenborg, Brian G. Rossnagel, and Steven J. Shirtliffe

 “Wild oat competition causes extensive yield and quality losses in… oat”

 “Traditionally, wild oat was controlled by delaying planting so that emerged wild oat could be controlled by tillage.
 However, delayed planting of oat causes substantial declines in grain yield, test weight, plump seed and groat percentage with a corresponding increase in thin seed percentage.”

 “A key component of integrated weed management systems is to grow competitive varieties.”

 “Our main objective was to assess the relative importance of oat caryopsis [grain] size and genotype in affecting wild oat-oat competition in the greenhouse….We conducted this study in a greenhouse because it provided us with a high degree of experimental control, repeatability, and precision, allowing us to isolate the effects of seed size on oat competitive ability.”